This post contains affiliate links. If you use these links to buy something we may earn a commission at no additional cost to you. More info

 -Home office- You’ll want to create a boundary between work time and meditation time.
 Seeing your desk, computer, files, etc, will make you think more about the things that you still need to work on.

 With a divider, you won’t see them, plus physically you’ll be in different area of the room.
+You can truly create a magical meditation space just like the picture below.

 -A physical boundary- This is your sacred place, you’ll want to limit who gets to come in (if anyone at all).